-NOTE: Please pick up your camper between 9:30 and 11am on the final day of the session.
+NOTE: Campers need to arrive at CBE/Pioneer Trails between 1:00pm and 3:00pm on their first day of camp.
+Please pick up your camper between 9:30 and 11am on the final day of the session.
 Please be on time: it can be extremely upsetting to be the last camper picked up from camp.
 ADULT MUST SHOW PHOTO ID TO PICK UP CHILD.
 (No exceptions)